 But car-pooling websites like Carpooling.com are popular and easy to use.
-I took a scenic train ride from Germany down to Bavaria one weekend, and then had an equally comfortable trip home via carpool.
+I took a scenic train ride to Bavarian Germany one weekend, and then had an equally comfortable trip home via carpool.
 I also got to enjoy my first trip on the Autobahn, although I admittedly was lulled to sleep for most of it.

 With fewer and fewer people interested in owning cars in German cities (in fact, bikes are outselling cars!), car-sharing is also becoming popular.
 Car-sharing customers register for a chip, and then use an app to find out where the closest vehicle is.
 When they finish their trip they simply park the car, get out, and go about their day, and the bill is sent right to their phone.
 It’s a simple system that’s beginning to catch on: The number of car-sharers in Germany almost doubled in two years, growing to 450,000 people in 2013.

 On a small scale, I’m always amazed by the creative uses of urban space in Germany.
 There are myriad roof-top gardens, parks squeezed into tiny corners, bars in previously empty basements.
 Everywhere you look, spaces are constantly being reinvented and given new life.